wyixin/edx-platform/docs/en_us/course_authors/source/organizing_course.rst

 You develop parent and child components in XML, then import the XML course into Studio to verify that the structure is as you intended.
 The following examples show the XML used to create the unit and components shown in Studio above.

-The XML for Unit one is:
+The XML for the unit is:

 .. code-block:: xml